Charlotte Motor Speedway: NASCAR

 The 2024 Coca-Cola 600.
 The Coca-Cola 600 has been held annually at the facility since 1960.

-Charlotte Motor Speedway hosts two annual NASCAR weekends: the Coca-Cola 600 (originally known as the World 600) and the Bank of America Roval 400.
+Charlotte Motor Speedway hosts two annual NASCAR weekends: the Coca-Cola 600 (originally known as the World 600) and the Bank of America 400.
 The Coca-Cola 600, introduced in 1960, quickly became one of the longest, most prestigious, and highest-paying motor races in the world.
 It is now considered a "Crown Jewel" event on the NASCAR schedule.

-The Bank of America 500 was originally a race held in October, first run in 1960.
-Starting in 2018, the race was shifted to a specialized "Roval" course.
-In addition to its NASCAR Cup Series races, CMS also hosts the NASCAR O'Reilly Auto Parts Series (BetMGM 300, Blue Cross NC 250) and NASCAR Truck Series (North Carolina Education Lottery 200, EcoSave 250) events on both the oval and roval layouts as support races for the Cup Series.
+The Bank of America 400 (originally known as the National 500) was first run in 1960.
+In 2018, the race was shifted to a specialized "Roval" course.
+In 2026, the race was shifted back to the traditional oval track.
+In addition to its NASCAR Cup Series races, CMS also hosts the NASCAR O'Reilly Auto Parts Series (BetMGM 300, Blue Cross NC 250) and NASCAR Truck Series (North Carolina Education Lottery 200, EcoSave 250) events on the oval layout as support races for the Cup Series.

 In 1985, Wheeler and the R. J. Reynolds Tobacco Company introduced The Winston (now known as the NASCAR All-Star Race), a showcase event featuring race winners from the previous season.
 From 1987 to 2020, Charlotte Motor Speedway hosted the event annually, with periodic changes to its format and eligibility rules.
 In 2020, the race was relocated to Bristol Motor Speedway.